When Large Multimodal Models Confront Evolving Knowledge: Challenges and Explorations: More details about

 \subsection{Word Cloud Distribution}

-In Figure~\ref{fig:wordcloud_cnn_white}, we show the word cloud distribution of News data.
-It can be found that Trump appears more often, which may be because EVOKE contains a large number of US political News data.
-Meanwhile, in Figure~\ref{fig:wordcloud_ori_name_equal_size}, we present the word cloud distribution of entity names in the Entity data.
+In Figure~\ref{fig:wordcloud_cnn_white}, we show the word cloud distribution of News evolving knowledge.
+It can be found that Trump appears more often, which may be because \dataset contains a large number of US political News data.
+Meanwhile, in Figure~\ref{fig:wordcloud_ori_name_equal_size}, we present the word cloud distribution of entity names in the Entity evolving knowledge.